ravisheth/mapsseq/README.md

 - Minimize exposure to light, and ensure that red filter is used on microscope.
 ```
 - UV sterilize encapsulation supplies for 30 minutes: microfluidic chip, magnetic stir-bars
+- Prepare a low dead volume syringe with 300uL of 5%EA surfactant in HFE7500.
+- Flow water through all channels of encapsulation chip to ensure proper flow and no debris.

 ###### Preparation of beads
-- Centrifuge down bead stock and remove 50uL of packed beads from bottom of tube
+- Centrifuge down bead stock and remove 30uL of packed beads from bottom of tube
 - Wash beads twice with WB
 - Wash beads twice with Bead Buffer (10mM Tris HCl pH 8.0, 0.1% Tween 20, 50mM KCl, 10mM DTT)
 - Repeat centrifugation and remove last remains of supernatant with fine-tip gel tip.